seregazhuk/php-pinterest-bot/README.md

 $result = $bot->user->login('mypinterestlogin', 'mypinterestpassword', false);
 ```

-Or you may skip login, if you want.
+Or you may skip login if you want.
 It is only required for such operations as likes, follows and making pins.
 You can get your current logged in status via *isLoggedIn* method:

 ```php